Raja Ashman Shah

-Raja Ashman Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-lah (28 December 1958 – 30 March 2012) was a member of the Perak Royal Family, the second son of Sultan Azlan Shah.
-He was the fourth in line to the throne of the Perak Sultanate when he was the Raja Kechil Sulung of Perak from 2010 until his death in 2012.
+Raja Ashman Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-lah (28 December 1958 – 30 March 2012) was a member of the Perak royal family and the second son of the late Sultan Azlan Sultan.
+He was the fourth in line to the throne of the Perak Sultanate when he was the Raja Kecil Sulong (eldest minor prince) of Perak from 2010 until his death in 2012.